Michael-Dale/LV-Panels-Copper/README.md

 ## Collaboration

-This project was developed in collaboration with [Michael Dale](https://github.com/Michael-Dale).
+This project was developed in collaboration with [Jonathan Loxton](https://github.com/jonathancs50).
 Together, we worked on the design, development, and implementation of the LV Panels Copper Tracking System.
 We divided responsibilities based on our strengths to ensure the project was completed efficiently and effectively.

 ## License